followmyutopia/devextreme-documentation/concepts/Common/33 Localization/05 Localize Dates, Numbers, and Currencies/05 Using Intl.md

         url: "/Demos/WidgetsGallery/Demo/Localization/UsingIntl/Angular/Light/"
     }

 The Intl setup automatically localizes and formats string, number, date, and currency values according to the specified locale.
-You can also use a currency other than USD globally or in format definitions:
+You can use a currency other than USD globally or in format definitions:

 ---
 #####jQuery